on all US orders over $99.

 The best defense I’ve found against a candida yeast overgrowth is to quit feeding it sugar.
 No sugar, honey, maple syrup, processed foods or sugary drinks of any kind.
 No fruit or alcohol.
 A low carb diet high in greens and organic vegetables with good quality proteins and fats is the best defense against yeast overgrowth.
 Fermented foods aren’t a good idea initially because they encourage the environment the yeast set up in the first place.
 Once the yeast is treated and stomach acid is back to normal, a small amount of lactofermented food like sauerkraut can be introduced.

-A good cleansing supplement, like our Y-C cleanse, along with supplemental HCl to increase stomach acid, digestive enzymes and a good probiotic taken 3-4 times the normal dose come together as a good anti-candida program.
+A good cleansing supplement, like our Y-C cleanse, along with our HCL +2 Supplement for sale to increase stomach acid, digestive enzymes and a good probiotic taken 3-4 times the normal dose come together as a good anti-candida program.
 The initial detox can cause both constipation and diarrhea.
 It’s a good idea to have an herbal laxative on hand, because clearing out the candida and its byproducts will lessen the detox symptoms.
 The diarrhea is helped by the high dose probiotics, and should last a few days, at most.

 You’ll know you’ve made headway against the candida when the bloat is better, the brain fog lifts, and you may even have more energy.
 I’d like to hear your experience with overcoming candida yeast, please share your success story with me by leaving a comment.